Yuhan-Fei/SMRTnet/README.md

 ```
 <!-- **Note:** This installation method will undergo frequent iterations. -->

-:heavy_exclamation_mark: **Note:** Please visit https://pytorch.org/get-started/previous-versions/ to install the correct torch and the correponding [dgl-cuda](https://anaconda.org/dglteam/repo) according to your own CUDA version.
-We have also uploaded the entire SMRTnet environment to Zenodo (https://zenodo.org/records/14970392) as an alternative option.
+:heavy_exclamation_mark: **Note:** The stable version of SMRTnet environment is also available on Zenodo (https://zenodo.org/records/14970392) for alternative access.

 | Package | Stable version | Latest version | Remarks |